 In a large skillet, cook the meatballs for 8-10 minutes or until no pink color remains.
 Add the meatballs to the tomato sauce.
 Slowly add the whipping cream or half-and-half to the sauce and meatball mixture.

-Cook, stirring constantly, for an additional two minutes or till cream is heated through.
-Serve over spaghetti, linguine or noodles.
+Cook, stirring constantly, for an additional two minutes or till the cream is heated through.
+Serve over spaghetti, linguine, or noodles.

 For the sauce:

 - 1 medium onion chopped

 - 29 ounces canned diced tomatoes with juice